-WB economies continue to lag far behind the EU-28 average in terms of all available information society indicators, particularly in relation to fixed broadband, ICT exports and e-commerce.
+WB economies continue to lag far behind the EU-28 average in terms of all available information society indicators, particularly in relation to fixed broadband, ICT exports and ecommerce.
 With the fast-developing EU-level framework for electronic communications networks and services, it is becoming increasingly challenging to bridge the digital gap.
-Western Balkan economies must develop future-proof broadband policies and targets and accelerate high-speed broadband rollout7 so as not to be left out from the Pan-European digital infrastructure map.
+Western Balkan economies must develop future-proof broadband policies and targets and accelerate high-speed broadband roll-out7 so as not to be left out from the Pan-European digital infrastructure map.
 The absence of sustainable digital transformation strategies puts the WB economies at risk of even higher competitive disadvantages than today.
-Among all the challenges it is facing, the region must advance electronic information security and cybersecurity as building blocks of a regional framework for deployment of interoperable cross-border e-Government and end. e-Business.
+Among all the challenges it is facing, the region must advance electronic identification, digital trust services,